MidnattLantern/hidoc/TESTING.md

 `const [account] = pageAccount.results;` from ArtistPage.js cause a blank page, with the error in the terminal "TypeError: pageAccount is undefined".
 Solution: Instead of using `const [account] = pageAccount.results;` HiDoc use: `const account = pageAccount && pageAccount.results && pageAccount.results.length > 0 ? pageAccount.results[0] : null;`
 This solution is more complicated beyone my comprehension.
 I didn't write this line, credits goes to a tutor: Jason.
 This line will check whether `pageAccount` has been defined or not, and if it has a `results` section.
 Then it will render content.

+Adressing CRUD issues
+---
+Whenever HiDoc couldn't CRUD properly, the first question to be asked: is it possible to CRUD from the api?
+The API may be similar to its training data, this is because the CRUD didn't function upon trying to figure things out on my own, so I falled back to the training data.